This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Look no further than this breakfast charcuterie board!

-It’s PACKED full of delicious breakfast options offering everything from fried eggs to sausage and gravy.
+It’s packed with delicious breakfast options, offering everything from fried eggs to sausage and gravy.

-It’s a fun and customizable option that will work for most big families or small gatherings.
-It’s also a great option for Mother’s Day, Father’s Day, or even birthdays!
+It’s a fun and customizable option for most big families or small gatherings.
+It’s also an excellent option for Mother’s Day, Father’s Day, or even birthdays!

 What is a breakfast charcuterie board?

-A breakfasts charcuterie board is just what it sounds like – a board FILLED to the brim with all things breakfast and brunch related.
+A breakfast charcuterie board is just what it sounds like – a board FILLED to the brim with all things breakfast and brunch-related.

-You can easily make the board themed or keep it simple with just the things you love most about breakfast.
+You can easily make the board themed or keep it simple with just what you love most about breakfast.

 Some fun theme options could be:

-• Chicken and waffles board with lots of fried chicken served with different styles of waffles served with maple syurp and other different fruit syrups and sauces.
+- Chicken and waffle board with lots of fried chicken served with different styles of waffles, maple syrup, and other fruit syrups and sauces.

-• Movie themed ideas like Frozen, Matilda, Groundhog Day, Elf, or The Parent Trap.
+- Movie themed ideas include Frozen, Matilda, Groundhog Day, Elf, and The Parent Trap.

-• Valentines Day, Halloween, or Christmas themed boards are a great option for holiday get togethers.
+- Valentine’s Day, Halloween, or Christmas-themed boards are great for holiday get-togethers.

-• Bagle and lox board filled with salmon, cream cheese, bagles, sliced red onion, capers, and sliced tomato.
+- Bagle and lox board filled with salmon, cream cheese, bagels, sliced red onion, capers, and tomato.

-• Cereal board with TONS of options for bowls of cereal.
-This is a great option for a large group of kids or just those who are young at heart.
+- Cereal board with TONS of options for bowls of cereal.
+This is an excellent option for a large group of kids or just those young at heart.

 The biggest thing to keep in mind is to keep it simple and easy so that you can spend your time enjoying your company instead of running around trying to run a short-order kitchen.